openfl/OpenFLDevelopersGuide/using-the-textfield-class/README.md

 ## Scrolling text in a text field {#scrolling-text-in-a-text-field}

 In many cases, your text can be longer than the text field displaying the text.
 Or you may have an input field that allows a user to input more text than can be displayed at one time.
-You can use the scroll-related properties of the flash.text.TextField class to manage lengthy content, either vertically or horizontally.
+You can use the scroll-related properties of the openfl.text.TextField class to manage lengthy content, either vertically or horizontally.

 The scroll-related properties include TextField.scrollV, TextField.scrollH and maxScrollV and maxScrollH.
 Use these properties to respond to events, like a mouse click or a keypress.